mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ### So adding a default value doesn't do anything?
 Default values help with API but not for every instance˚.
 Not with ABI.
 As illustrated the above table, default values have no impact on ABI.
 This is because in most languages, a function is uniquely identified by its name, and its parameters.
 Both the argument labels, and the types.
 For more on that see this [WWDC Session - Binary Frameworks in Swift](https://developer.apple.com/videos/play/wwdc2019/416/?time=1339)

-> ˚: Adding a new parameter is **also** a breaking change.
-It just doesn't manifest in all kinds of code usage:
+> ˚: Adding a new parameter is **also** breaks the API.
+It just doesn't manifest in most kinds of code usage:

 ```swift
 func foo(_: Int) -> Int { 0 }